Keisi8/Keisi8.github.io/README.md

 ---

+## Data Protection & Security Considerations

+### Credential Management
+API keys and OAuth tokens are stored as encrypted credentials within n8n's credential manager rather than hardcoded into workflow parameters.
+This ensures sensitive values are never exposed in the workflow JSON or version history.
+Google OAuth access was granted with the minimum required permissions, allowing access to specific file access rather than broad Drive access to following the principle of least privilege.

+For a production environment, in a company context, the respective product and compliance guidelines, and restrictions would be used.

+### GDPR & Data Protection
+This prototype was built using simulated ticket data only — no real customer information was processed at any point.

+In a production deployment, the storage layer would be replaced by an enterprise database with its own security controls and compliance certifications.
+However, data protection responsibilities extend beyond storage infrastructure.
+Regardless of which database is used, the implementing organisation remains responsible for: defining a valid legal basis for automated processing, storing only data that is necessary, setting clear retention and deletion policies for ticket log data, and conducting a Data Protection Impact Assessment (DPIA) before going live.

+Particular attention would be required around the LLM processing step.
+Ticket content, which may include employee names, salary details, or other personal data, is sent to an external API provider.
+This requires a Data Processing Agreement with the LLM provider and a clear assessment of whether any data is retained beyond the scope of the individual request.
+This consideration applies independently of what database is used.

+---

 ## Workflow 1 — AI Support Ticket Assistant

 This workflow runs continuously in the background, triggered by incoming tickets.